rerun-io/rerun/docs/content/reference/data_types/components/clear_is_recursive.md

 title: "ClearIsRecursive"
 ---

-Configures how a clear operation should behave - recurive or no?
+Configures how a clear operation should behave - recursive or not?